TelegraphCreative/abodu-fed/site/content/pages/6.legal/1.privacy-policy/index.md

-hero__heading: 'Privacy Policy'
+hero__heading: 'From our legal team'
-hero__subheading: 'We Take Your Privacy Seriously'
+hero__subheading: 'Privacy Policy'
 document__text: |
   #1.
 What is this document?